 Teaching and subject expertise

 Linden has taught in the Department of Post-Compulsory Education on the BA in Lifelong Learning and Masters courses.
-He has also taught on the MA in Career Guidance and Counselling, the MA in Professional Practice in Post-Compulsory Education, and the MA in Early Years.
+He has taught on the MA in Career Guidance and Counselling, the MA in Professional Practice in Post-Compulsory Education, and the MA in Early Years.
 He devised specific modules for the EdD and various MA programmes on the auto/biographical imagination in professional practice.
-His work for the Erasmus Intensive Programme has significantly enhanced the international engagement of cohorts of doctoral students, from across all the faculties, in collaboration with 4 other European universities.
-Active networks have continued among the students, via Facebook and other social media.
+His work for the Erasmus Intensive Programme significantly enhanced the international engagement of cohorts of doctoral students, from across all the University's faculties.
+Active networks have continued among students, via Facebook and other social media.

-Linden currently teaches in Educaitonal Studies, the BA in Mentoring and on the revised Doctorate in Education programme, and supervises and has supervised many Masters, EdD and PhD students working on topics such as Education and Working Class Biography, Gender, Class and Education, Life Histories and Literacy in marginalised communities; Motivation and Volunteering; Wisdom and Adult Learning; choosing careers, auto/biographical perspectives; the concept of judgment in critical incidents in police work etc. He has supervised academic colleagues in the Faculty and Health and Well-Being, which has produced curriculum developments in nurse education.
-He works closely with the School of Law and Criminal Justice and h Social and Applied Sciences in supervising doctoral students on topics such as alcohol abuse and nighttime economies.
+Linden currently teaches in Educaitonal Studies, the BA in Mentoring and on the revised Doctorate in Education programme, and supervises and has supervised many Masters, EdD and PhD students, working on topics such as Education and Working Class Biography, Wisdom and adult learning, Gender, Class and Education, Life Histories and Literacy in marginalised communities; Motivation and Volunteering;choosing careers, auto/biographical perspectives; the concept of judgment in critical incidents in police work etc. He has supervised academic colleagues in the Education Faculty and Health and Well-Being, which has led to curriculum developments in nurse education.
+He has worked closely with the School of Law and Criminal Justice and Social and Applied Sciences in supervising doctoral students on topics such as alcohol abuse and nighttime economies.

 Linden has taught Masters and doctoral students in various universities, internationally as well as nationally.
-He works regularly at the University of Milano Bicocca, and the Université de Paris Nanterre, and was recently invited to teach on the European Masters in Education at the Université de Rouen.
+He was recently a Visiting Professor at the University of Milano Bicocca, and the Université de Paris Nanterre.
+Linden also works as a psychoanalytic psychotherapist, and uses what he calls psychosocial perspectives in making sense of learning lives.

-Linden has edited various international books including ‘Psychoanalysis and Education: Minding a Gap’ and ‘Embodied Narratives: Connecting stories, bodies, cultures and ecologies’.
-He is on the scientific boards of a number of international journals, including CLIOPSY, Biografici and Biography, Culture and Lifelong Learning (Busan, S. Korea).
-His writing is translated into Portuguese, Spanish, Polish, French, Chinese and Italian, and he has taken part in many conferences across the world, including in Brazil, Canada, India, South Korea and the USA.
+Linden has edited various books which involve the work of diverse colleagues from many countires.
+Books like 'Narratives of Continuity and Change', 'Stories that make a difference', ‘Psychoanalysis and Education: Minding a Gap’ (recently translated into Italian) and ‘Embodied Narratives: Connecting stories, bodies, cultures and ecologies’.
+He is on the scientific boards of a number of international journals, including RELA, CLIOPSY, Journal of Transformative Education, Biografici and Biography, Culture and Lifelong Learning (Busan, S. Korea).
+His writing is translated into Portuguese, Spanish, Polish, French, Chinese, Korean and Italian, and he has taken part in many conferences across the world, including in Brazil, Canada, India, South Korea and the USA.

-Linden has played a key role for many years in coordinating, with international colleagues, two of the networks of the European Society for Research on the Education of Adults (ESREA): the ESREA Life History and Biographical Research Network and Transformative Processes in Education.
-He has been a keynote speaker at a range of national and international conferences.
+Linden has played a key role for many years in coordinating, with international colleagues, two of the networks of the European Society for Research on the Education of Adults (ESREA and is an Honorary Life Member of the Standing Conference of University Teachers and Researchers in the Education of Adults (SCUTREA).
+He is a Steward of the International Transformative Learning Conference.

 Linden is a Fellow of the Royal Society for the encouragement of Arts, Manufacture and Commerce.